areuschel/2048-Sim/README.md

 ![break](/Plots/surv.JPEG?raw=true "Break")

-The insights from this plot are consistent with the other findings
+The insights from this plot are consistent with the other findings.
-- The ‘swap’ and ‘random’ strategies are much less likely to survive at each move than the basic corner strategy and my own.
+- The ‘swap’ and ‘random’ strategies are much less likely to survive at each move than the basic corner strategy and my own
 - For example, at 100 moves into a game, the probability of surviving for each strategy is estimated as follows:
   - Sswap(100) ≅ 0.2
   - Srandom(100) ≅ 0.37